ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-size.md

 ## Common API

-The {@link module:font/fontsize~FontSize} plugin registers:
+The {@link module:font/fontsize~FontSize} plugin registers the following components:

-* Dropdown: `'fontSize'`.
+* The `'fontSize'` dropdown,
-* Command: `'fontSize'`.
+* The `'fontSize'` command.

-	The number of options and their names are based on the {@link module:font/fontsize~FontSizeConfig#options `fontSize.options`} configuration option).
+	The number of options and their names correspond to the {@link module:font/fontsize~FontSizeConfig#options `fontSize.options`} configuration option).

-	You can change font size of the current selection by executing command with proper value:
+	You can change the font size of the current selection by executing the command with a desired value:

 	```js
 	// For numeric values:
 	editor.execute( 'fontSize', { value: 10 } );

 	// For named presets:
 	editor.execute( 'fontSize', { value: 'small' } );
 	```
 	passing an empty value will remove any `fontSize` set:

 	```js
 	editor.execute( 'fontSize' );
 	```